New Course at Chabad of South Austin

 Course Overview

-This course will satisfy the CLE requirements of lawyers and other legal professionals.
+This course provides CLE credits for attorneys and other legal professionals.

 Full lesson by lesson details bellow.